swilliams11/apigee-edgemicro-k8s-demo/README.md

 This project was originally published under GCP Cloud Source Repositories under the project named `apigee-k8s-edgemicro-sw`.
 The Google Cloud Source repository name is `edgemicro-config`.

+The GCP Source Repository for the custom plugin is named `edgemicro-k8s-custom-plugin`, which is also under the `apigee-k8s-edgemicro-sw` repository.

 This repo demonstrates how to build a CI/CD process with Edgemicro and Kubernetes.

 ## Prerequisites